 Individuals in professional positions, like doctors and lawyers, need to maintain their certifications, and therefore need to continue their professional development.
 Teachers must do the same.
 Unfortunately, the usual practice of the workplace doesn’t necessarily value additional education, as supervisory personnel may think that such ambition means employees may not be as engaged with their job as they should be, could be vying for an advanced position, or could be seeking a change in career or workplace.
 Promotion is awarded based on longevity, successes, experience/position at another company, or affability, and not necessarily on additional training and development, even if the employee shows initiative to embark on a course of study or a certification course on their own.

 Further, while it’s honorable when one decides they’re going back to school, consider the teacher with a student loan balance and a Master’s degree.
-The next logical step for them would be a Doctorate – but while a Master’s degree is anywhere from 30 to 40 credits, a Doctoral program usually consists of at least 60 credits, and with a price tag of around $1,000 a credit, many talented individuals may not want to pursue this path while they’re facing their current student loan debt situation, and those that have significant expertise may question whether or not such a program would have significant value in the marketplace, attaining the achievement just in time for retirement.
+The next logical step for them would be a Doctorate – but while a Master’s degree is anywhere from 30 to 60 credits, a Doctoral program usually consists of at least 60 credits, and with a price tag of around $1,000 or more per credit, many talented individuals may not want to pursue this path while they’re facing their current student loan debt situation, and those that have significant expertise may question whether or not such a program would have significant value in the marketplace, attaining the achievement just in time for retirement.

 Then there are those who know they need to be life-long learners, but because of pressing priorities and responsibilities, are unable to do so.
 They are unable to take advantage of opportunities because they’ve been raised to be responsible individuals in both matters pertaining to their families and their finances.